Post-LLM/BIPOST/README.md

-# BiPOST: A Library for Efficient Bi-objective LLM Post-training
+# BiPOST: A Python Library for Efficient Bi-objective LLM Post-training

 A computationally efficient framework for of LLM post-training involving bi-objective and bilevel fine-tuning.